clr2107/Recipe-Manager-1/README.md

  * Team: Ragged Jellyfishes
  * Members: Chris Camp, Amber Mailliard, Catherine Rice, David Skaggs
  * Dev Bootcamp Client Project
- * User stories: Users can create a profile, create a new recipe, view a list of all recipes, view their profile page with a list of submitted recipes, rate recipes, and search for recipes by name and ingredient.
+ * This application is a recipe organizer.
+A user can create a new recipe, view a list of all of their saved recipes, rate other users' recipes, and search for recipes by name and ingredient.

 # Build a Client Project